Wolle-Lukas/pinfinity/README.md

 # pinfinity — Deployment Guide

 > [!NOTE]
-> This project's code and documentation was partially developed with the assistance of GitHub Copilot
+> This project's code and documentation was partially developed with the assistance of GitHub Copilot and Claude Code

 As Joola decided to not longer support their infinity table tennis robots, I built a small app to still use the robot after the shutdown of the Joola server.
 It is a bit complicated to set up and we need to work around some restrictions.